-The year 2020 began with a tremendous new challenge worldwide: COVID-19.
+The year 2021 began with the tremendous worldwide challenge of COVID-19.
 The effect of the novel coronavirus has rapidly spread to all social, economic, and financial areas.

 The swift spread of COVID-19 required Portugal to adopt severe containment measures.
-We have been witness to something never seen before: closed borders, empty streets, the shutting down of non-essential industries and services, and an economy that is grinding to a halt as a result of the quarantine mandated by the government and recommended by the World Health Organization.
+We have been witness to something never seen before: closed borders, empty streets, the shutting down of non-essential industries and services, and an economy that has come close to grinding to a halt as a result of the quarantine mandated by the government and recommended by the World Health Organization.